TamNguyenZ/wininstaller-tam/README.txt

 -💻-
 WIN-INSTALLER-BY-TAM
-VERSION:2.1
+VERSION:2.5
 New Features
-✅ WinInstaller now available without root
-✅ Auto Enable RDP
-✅ Skip Windows Setup
-✅ Tunnel TCP 3389 Supported
+🔄 Replace Windows Server 2012 R2 to Windows 10 Lite OS
+🔄 Replace Windows Server 2022 to Windows 11 Pro
-✅ Increase Performance for VM
+✅ Increase Slightly Performance for VM
-💻Windows Server 2016 Added
-💻Windows Server 2022 Added
 This tool helps you create a Windows VM on Linux Ubuntu/Debian with host configuration and build qemu with x3-x4 speed optimization default qemu ( no-kvm-require✅ )